-- A tsunami is a giant wave caused by a huge earthquake - The earthquake causes a large amount of water to be displaced very quickly causing a series of waves. - As the waves travel through shallower water near land, they get bigger and bigger.
-The wave crashes onto the land causing devastation to buildings
+- A tsunami is a giant wave caused by a huge earthquake under the ocean. - The earthquake causes a large amount of water to be displaced very quickly causing a series of waves. - As the waves travel through shallower water near land, they get bigger and bigger.
+The wave crashes onto the land causing devastation to buildings and sometimes even lives.